waldoapp/waldo-programmatic-samples/README.md

 for more information.

 ## Getting started

+> [!IMPORTANT]
+> The samples uses the [@wdio/wdio-service](https://www.npmjs.com/package/@waldoapp/wdio-service) package to
+> communicate with Waldo Scripting.
+The package README contains more information about the service, how to configure
+> it and all the available commands.

 The best way to discover scripting with Waldo is to [follow our guide in the product](https://app.waldo.com/applications/0/sessions?guide=wikipedia-programmatic).